Artoria2e5/seeborg/README.md

 script normalization pass.
 It may fail you badly, but don't worry, it comes with totally no tests.

+This thing depends on [OpenCC](https://github.com/byvoid/OpenCC) to compile.
+It currently does some shared linking.

 howto: https://gist.github.com/Artoria2e5/d432885ee6235b4b456571cbfec86eba

 SeeBorg is a random phrase bot based on Markov Chains.